NoahAdeyeye/NoahAdeyeye/README.md

 # I'm Oluwaseun Noah Adeyeye 👋

 A sophomore Electrical Engineering major with a minor in Computer Science and Mathematics at Howard University.
-I have a passion for technology and enjoy creating projects through coding.
+I have a passion for technology and enjoy creating projects using coding.

 ## Computer Science Experience